English soccer player Jake Daniels says he is gay | Sports-Games

 ''I just want to tell them that you don't have to change who you are, or how you should be, just to fit in.
 You being you, and being happy, is what matters most.”
 Daniels said teammates at Blackpool embraced his sexuality after confiding in them.
 The northwest English club said it was “incredibly proud that he has reached a stage where he is empowered to express himself both on and off the pitch.''
 The English Football Association said Daniels was an “inspiration” to the sport.

-The first active NFL player to come out as gay was Carl Nassib in 2021 while he was at the Las Vegas Raiders.
+The first active NFL player to come out as gay was Carl Nassib in 2021 while he was with the Las Vegas Raiders.
 The defensive end was released by the team in March.
-The first openly gay player in the NBA was Jason Collins while playing for the Brooklyn Nets in 2021.
+The first openly gay player in the NBA was Jason Collins while playing for the Brooklyn Nets in 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)